AdamSobieski/Narratology/Content/Automata.md

 ## Navigating Automata

-Automaton interfaces extend `INavigable`-related interfaces to provide a method, `GetNavigator()`.
+Automaton interfaces extend a set of `INavigable`-related interfaces to provide a method, `GetNavigator()`.
 This method return an object for navigating the automaton.
-Automaton navigators, extending `INavigator`-related interfaces, are interoperable with the `System.Reactive` library and reactive programming.
+Automaton navigators, extending a set of `INavigator`-related interfaces, are interoperable with the `System.Reactive` library for reactive programming.

-Here are some sketches of a set of `INavigable`-related and `INavigator`-related interfaces.

 ```cs
 public interface INavigator : IDisposable